cicsdev/cics-eventprocessing-java/README.md

 ## Structure
 The project consists of two Maven modules:

-1. cics-eventprocessing-java-code - The Java source code for this example
+1. cics-eventprocessing-java-webapp - The Java source code for this example
 2. cics-eventprocessing-java-bundle - The bundle definition for this example

 ## Code Structure